-What is the Health Information Exchange (HIE)?
+What is a Health Information Exchange (HIE)?

-- Texas Health Resources Health Information Exchange (Texas Health HIE), which connects to the North Texas Accountable Health Care Partnership Health Information Exchange.
+- Texas Health Resources Health Information Exchange (Texas Health HIE) which connects to the North Texas Accountable Health Care Partnership Health Information Exchange.

 - Care Everywhere

-Why is the Health Information Exchange important?
+Why are Health Information Exchanges important?

 - Reduce the possibility of medical errors due to incomplete or inaccurate information.